emmercm/www/src/blog/_consensus-before-implementation.md

 So how can you know if your gift of code will be received well? _Start a conversation._ You may not know what the other team's goals are, what migration they might be in the middle of, or what their team norms are unless you talk.

 I like written artifacts, I blog about the importance of them a lot.
+I think an artifact that engineers under-use is a problem statement document.
+The goal of the document is this:

+- To
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIyMTQ4ODY4LC0xNzYyNDU2MzIxXX0=
+eyJoaXN0b3J5IjpbLTIxNzcxMjMwLC0xNzYyNDU2MzIxXX0=
 -->